23 people are interested

 - Participate in a one-day initial training and at least one other training throughout each year.

 Time commitment: One-hour monthly mentoring get-togethers with your Scholar throughout their college career, one initial training, and one additional 3-hour training in the fall or spring.
-Events are always metro accessible
+In-person events are always metro accessible.

 About Generation Hope

 1401 Okie Street NE, Suite 300, WASHINGTON, DC 20002, US

 Generation Hope is a nonprofit organization that matches sponsors with teen parents who are attending college and are in need of financial and emotional support.
 Based on the belief that education is vital to success, its purposes are to give young parents and their children a support system as they pursue academic excellence, to provide a direct-support experience for sponsoring organizations and individuals, and to create a new generation of ambitious and successful families.